How to get a taxi in Rome: A First-Timer’s Guide

 How to Use Uber in Rome

-And finally, the most important question of them all: can I pay by card on a taxi in Rome?
+Can I pay by card on a taxi in Rome?

 We could write a full chapter about making card payments in Italy but the short, simple answer is yes.
 It’s a common misconception that to use Italian cabs, you need to pay in cash only.